-[Analysis] Trump is 'gift' to China's EU agenda
+[Analysis] Trump is 'gift' for China's EU agenda

 Analysis

-Trump is 'gift' to China's EU agenda
+Trump is 'gift' for China's EU agenda

 US president Donald Trump is seen in China as a "gift" for closer EU relations and for tipping the "geo-strategic balance" of power toward Asia.